kredimx/react-assessment/README.md

 At [Kredi](https://www.kredi.mx), We are focused on critical financial processes.
 That is why we want our development team to focus on quality code and best practices.

 This is a small technical assessment for our open position as Sr. Frontend Sofware Developer.
-We encourage you to follow the rules described above:
+We encourage you to follow the rules and recomendations described above:

+Rules:

 - Be honest, do not copy code from Stack overflow, We all know programmers do that, but this time we want to evaluate your thinking process.
 - Do not mention the company name in your repository.